 Second, a surprisingly large amount of Homeruskwartier is not nifty terraces producing complex, interesting streetscapes but standalone houses often on large plots, many of which look like off-the-peg kit houses.
 The juxtaposition between different products (and price points) is occasionally awkward, but it’s a sign of success that the project has evidently helped attract people of wide range of incomes and family types to what a couple of decades ago was a windy bit of reclaimed land – with the emphasis of much of the development on making custom-designed homes affordable.

 Third, the work-in-progress parts of Homeruskwartier really are… striking.
 It hits home quite how pioneering it must feel to sign on the line for one of the earliest plots in a new block, knowing that you could be living amongst a building site for some time, with ‘gaps in the teeth’ of your street gradually being filled in with you know not what.
-For emerging UK custom build enablers (not to say planning authorities), this ‘pure’ aspect of the Dutch custom build experience may a commercial bridge too far – with projects such as Heartlands and Graven Hill – and indeed TOWN’s own K1 Cohousing in Cambridge – taking steps to ensure fuller coordination of the delivery of projects so that buyers have some certainty over when and how their immediate environment will be ‘finished’.
+For emerging UK custom build enablers (not to say planning authorities), this ‘pure’ aspect of the Dutch custom build experience may a commercial bridge too far – with projects such as Heartlands and Graven Hill – and indeed TOWN’s custom build model as deployed at own K1 Cohousing in Cambridge – taking steps to ensure fuller coordination of the delivery of projects so that buyers have some certainty over when and how their immediate environment will be ‘finished’.
 This might change with experience, confidence and time: what Almere shows beyond dispute is the extent to which UK custom build is at the baby steps stage compared with our Dutch counterparts.